USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 Radiation Injection
 -------------------

-Electromagnetic (EM) radiation is injected using :ref:`Wave Objects <wave-obj>`.
-This is for explicitly resolved waves.
-You can create any number of them.
-EM radiation can also be created by antennas (see :ref:`conductor`).
-Laser radiation, which in this context is a label for radiation in the paraxial approximation, is injected using :ref:`Pulse Objects <pulse-obj>`.

-.. _wave-obj:
-.. py:function:: new wave { directives }

-	Set up injection of an EM wave, which may start inside or outside the simulation box.
-	The available radiation modes are detailed in :doc:`bak-em-modes`.
+To inject radiation, you specify a type of electromagnetic mode, directives defining its particular parameters, and attach it to a field solver.
+For an in depth description of the available radiation modes see :doc:`bak-em-modes`.
 If the wave starts inside the box, an elliptical solver may be used to refine the initial divergence.
 If the wave starts outside the box, it will be coupled in, provided the field solver supports this.
 Each wave object has its own basis vectors :math:`({\bf u},{\bf v},{\bf w})`, with :math:`{\bf u}` the electric field polarization direction and :math:`{\bf w}` the propagation direction.
+All the available modes respond to the same set of directives.
+These are as follows:

+.. _wave-obj:
+.. py:function:: generate <key> for <field_solver_name> { directives }

+	:param str key: The key determines the type of mode.
+Valid keys are ``plane wave``, ``hermite gauss``, ``laguerre gauss``, ``bessel beam``, ``airy disc``, and ``multipole``.
+	:param str field_solver_name: Name given to a previously defined field solver module.
 	:param block directives: The following directives are supported:

 		.. py:function:: direction = ( nx , ny, nz )